Grupo Lala

-Grupo Lala is a Mexican dairy company, founded in 1949 in Torreón, Coahuila.
+Grupo Lala is a Mexican food processing company founded in 1949 in Torreón, Coahuila.
 The company is headquartered in Gómez Palacio, Durango.
 Together with its acquisition of Dairy Farmers of America subsidiary National Dairy (of which it owns 87.5%) is one of the largest dairy companies in the world.

 History

 The company was founded in 1949 in Torreón, Coahuila.
 It expanded into the United States in 2008, acquiring a manufacturing plant in Omaha, Nebraska, and in 2009, LALA acquired National Dairy, Farmland Dairies and Promised Land.
-The company's Chairman is Eduardo Tricio and the CEO is Arquimedes Celis Ordaz.
+The company's Chairman is Eduardo Tricio Haro and the CEO is Francisco Camacho Beltrán (former Danone Senior Executive).
 LALA is now the largest dairy company in Latin America.
 The company name makes reference to its origin "La Laguna", a region located in Northern Mexico where the Mayran Lagoon is located.

 Grupo Lala was listed 12th in Dairy Foods magazine's list of the top 100 North American dairies.
 It was the only dairy from Mexico to be listed in the top 100.

 Grupo Lala purchased National Dairy from Dairy Farmers of America, Inc. (DFA), in 2009.
-Prior to its purchase by Grupo Lala, National Dairy encompassed numerous dairy brands including: Borden, Dairy Fresh, Velda Farms, Flav-O-Rich, Sinton's, Cream O’ Weber, Meyer Dairy, Dairymen's, Coburg Dairy, Goldenrod and Georgia Soft Serve Delights.

 In 2009, Grupo Lala purchased National Dairy Holdings L.P. from the Dairy Farmers of America.
 In 2011, Grupo Lala spun off its American operations under the name Laguna Dairy (now Borden Milk Products).
-In 2016, Grupo Lala reacquired three plants from Laguna Dairy and reentered the US.
+In 2016, Grupo Lala reacquired three plants from Laguna Dairy and reentered the United States.